xrdocs/software-management/_blogs/2017-12-06-ios-xr-nso-integration-part-1-using-pnp.md

 ZTP allows you download and execute a shell script at first boot.
 This script (pre-agg.sh in our example) will do the following tasks:

-*Download and load a PnP Agent container on the device using Docker *Creating a configuration for the agent, apply XR configuration commands required *Run the container
+* Downloads on the device a Docker container embedding the PnP agent

+* Downloads and applies a basic configuration enabling netconf on the device

+* Download and applies a configuration for the PnP agent.

+* Launch the container

 The PnP Agent will be in charge of notifying to NSO that the device has booted, doing a 4-way handshake.
 The PnP Server will first send a Day-0 configuration, the agent will apply it and the server will then register the device into NSO CDB.
 After the third PnP Work Request, the PnP Server package triggers a sync-from and the reactive FASTMAP mechanism to deploy services.